-Some other related activities that we help with are: forest fire fighting – both actively fighting the fires using UTV mounted water systems and using our vehicles to move men and materials to where they are needed; providing a warm up or cool down shelter for local firefighters at incidents they are working; providing manpower for community events – both emergency and non-emergency; river searches for missing persons in that environment; in town searches for missing children or persons suffering from dementia or Alzheimer’s;
+Some other related activities that we help with are: forest fire fighting – both actively fighting the fires using UTV mounted water systems and using our vehicles to move men and materials to where they are needed; providing a warm up or cool down shelter for local firefighters at incidents they are working; providing manpower for community events – both volunteer emergency response team and non-volunteer emergency response team; river searches for missing persons in that environment; and, in town searches for missing children or persons suffering from dementia or Alzheimer’s.

-Some special skills that you might bring are: familiarity with computers as we utilize computerized mapping systems to keep track of the search areas plus have a website and facebook page; knowledge of radios as we use both UHF and VHF radios and deploy a radio repeater for our VHF system; mechanical skills as we have two ATVs, two UTVs, three generators and two trucks that need general maintenance; medical skills since many of the persons who we search for have medical issues; familiarity with the woodlands in the area can help pinpoint access or problems that we may not know about; general building maintenance;
+Some special skills that you might bring are: familiarity with computers as we utilize computerized mapping systems to keep track of the search areas plus have a website and Facebook page; knowledge of radios as we use both UHF and VHF radios and deploy a radio repeater for our VHF system; mechanical skills as we have two ATVs, two UTVs, three generators and two trucks that need general maintenance; medical skills since many of the persons who we search for have medical issues; familiarity with the woodlands in the area to help pinpoint access or problems that we may not know about; and general building maintenance.

 We also have limited roles for people to help the organization with fundraising, publicity, logistics and field support.